tomecky1/pizzeria/README.md

 [Site Previev](#)

 ### DESCRIPTION
 This my first larger project in object oriented programing.
-At the moment there is a LOT to do 😂
+At the moment there is a LOT things to do 😂

 **technology used in the project actually includes:**